panwaramita/Weather-Dashboard/README.md

 ## Introduction

 The Weather-Dashborad project allow a user to see the weather outlook for multiple cities so that he can plan a trip accordingly.
-When user  search for a city he gets the  update for the current day and 5 day forecast.Whenever user load the page again he will be presented with the last searched city.
+When user  search for a city he gets the  update for the current day and 5 day forecast.
+Whenever user load the page again he will be presented with the last searched city.

 ## Technologies